equilibriumdata/equilibriumdata.github.io/guide/CODATA.md

 **Task Group on Key Values for Thermodynamics** – Beginning in 1968, most of the data evaluation in this task group was performed in collaboration between the NBS (now NIST) in Washington and the Institute for High Temperatures in Moscow.
 Two comprehensive sets of recommended values were published during the first decade (CODATA Bulletin No. 10 in 1973 and CODATA Bulletin No. 28 in 1978).
 The group continued to work for another decade, culminating in the publication of CODATA Key Values for Thermodynamics (Cox et al. 1989).
 The final results covered 151 key chemical species and included extensive documentation of the data analysis.

 The CODATA Key Values have been widely adopted by the thermodynamics research community as the basis for calculating thermodynamic tables and predicting properties of chemical reactions.
-They are used as auxiliary data in the Nuclear Energy Agency’s (NEA) Thermochemical Database (TDB) project, and they are included in the PSI/Nagra database (see below).
+They are used as auxiliary data in the Nuclear Energy Agency’s (NEA) Thermochemical Database (TDB) project, and they are included in the PSI/Nagra database.

 **Task Group on Chemical Thermodynamic Tables** – This Task Group was approved in 1982.
 The group prepared a set of prototype tables for calcium compounds and published it as a book: CODATA Thermodynamic Tables.
 Selections for Some Compounds of Calcium and Related Mixtures, (Garvin et al. 1987).
 They write in the preface: “This volume of chemical thermodynamic data is intended as a first of many to be prepared as a cooperative, ongoing international project by experts who are geographically separated, but in computer-to-computer communications, and share both data and calculational resources.”